First Self Portrait, 2011

 Biography

-With roots in Spain, France and the Indigenous West Coast of Mexico, Mexican-Caribbean photographer Jimena Horta Ballesteros gained her Bachelors in Communication and Filmmaking from the Universidad Anáhuac Mayab and México Norte, in Mérida and Mexico City, and a Masters Program in Photography and Artistic Projects from PhotoEspaña in Madrid, Spain.
-She has complementary studies in Visual Arts, Photojournalism, Poetry, Therapeutic & Participatory Photography, and De-Colonial & Spiritual Wisdom from Dra Rocío Rosales Meza (Psych PhD).
+With roots in Spain and the Indigenous West Coast of Mexico, Mexican-Caribbean photographer Jimena Horta Ballesteros gained her Bachelors in Communication and Filmmaking from the Universidad Anáhuac Mayab and México Norte, in Mérida and Mexico City, and a Masters Program in Photography and Artistic Projects from PhotoEspaña in Madrid, Spain.
+She has complementary studies in Visual Arts, Photojournalism, Poetry, Introspective and Contemplative Photography, Therapeutic & Participatory Photography, and De-Colonial & Spiritual Wisdom by Dra Rocío Rosales Meza (Psych PhD).
+She's lived in four countries throughout her career: Mexico, England, Spain and the United States.

-For the last 7 years, she's been self taught in Psychology, Mental Health, Therapeutic Practices and Meditative Techniques, her most recent course led by Dra Rocío Rosales Meza has put the last piece in place, the understanding of colonialism and its consequence in the unwellness of human beings.
+For the last seven years, she's been self taught in Psychology, Mental Health, Therapeutic Practices and Meditative Techniques, her most recent course led by Dra Rocío Rosales Meza has put the last piece in place, the understanding of colonialism and its consequence in the unwellness of humanity.

-For more than 10 years, she has been committed in social service with Native Land in her country Mexico, especially in Mayan Land and the Purépecha Community in Michoacán.
+For more than ten years, she has been committed in social service with Native Land in her country Mexico, especially in Mayan Land and the Purépecha Community in Michoacán.

-She was a member of the group of the most excellent students due to her high GPA in her alma mater, one of the best and most prestigious private universities in México.
+She was a member of the group of the most excellent students due to her high GPA in her alma mater, one of the most prestigious private universities in México.

-She gained 4 important prizes in her first 2 years of university, them being 2nd prize in Qualitative Investigation, 1st prize in Scientific Photography, Photo Report and Journalistic Photo.
-She accomplished a few both group and solo exhibitions, as well as her own brand developed in the Incubator of her Alma Mater.
+She gained 4 important awards in her first two years of career, them being 2nd place in Qualitative Investigation, 1st place in Scientific Photography at UAM, and Photo Report and Journalistic Photo by newspaper El Diario de Yucatán.
+She accomplished a couple both group and solo exhibitions, as well as her own brand developed at the Incubator of UAM.

 Jimena moved to the Cleveland area in 2021 where she continues her intimate, diaristic and layered work.
 Her photographic practice of the last 5 years focuses on details of daily life, through an organic and impromptu approach which allows her to be present through her photography.
 She has found through photography a way to fail and make mistakes with a chance of transforming it into something that has meaning beyond its own nature.